 The train service is poor at best and does not cover a lot of Turkey.

 I like the suggestions above and agree that this would be a nice way to see Turkey.
 I would perhaps have a day less in Istanbul or go to the Princes' Islands, and/or a day more at Cappadocia.

 If you get the chance then head along the Med Coast to Antalya, Kas, or somewhere inbetween.
-Gorgeous sea around Kas and lots of history and architecture. almost 5 years ago
+Gorgeous sea around Kas and lots of history and architecture. about 5 years ago

 Just back from Turkey after my first visit- will definitely not be the last!!
 I took your suggestions and did SIRINCE , Seljuk, Ephesus , Pamukkale, Cappadocia and Istanbul, of course.

 Some suggestions.
 Easier to book local tours through the hotels than a package from Istanbul- more flexible.
 Stayed at the Bella in Seljuk, with the wonderful Erdal who drove us to most nearby locations.
 Ephesus can be self guided- unless you want the full works provided by a guide..
 Cleopatra's pool in Pamukkale is in my opinion a hype.
 You are better off lounging in the free pools outside.